-Everyone who works in our school and Trust understands they are an important part of the wider safeguarding system for children and accepts safeguarding and promoting the welfare of children is everyone's responsibility and everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all our staff, including supply staff
+Everyone who works in our school understands they are an important part of the wider safeguarding system for children and accepts that safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all our staff, including supply staff and volunteers will ensure their approach is child-centred and will be supported to consider, at all times, what is in the best interests of the child.

 We recognise no single practitioner can have a full picture of a child's needs and circumstances.
-If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information, and taking prompt action.
+If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.

-Safeguarding children is defined as: The actions we take to promote the welfare of children and protect them from harm are everyone's responsibility.
+Safeguarding children is defined as:

+The actions we take to promote the welfare of children and protect them from harm and are everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play.